FOR UPDATES, SCROLL TO THE BOTTOM.

 Asked how he would rid the city of the gangs, Yvon Alteon, the Presidentially appointed delegate for the northern region replied that the problem must be handled at the highest level, and anyway the men should not be feared because they’ve promised to “behave themselves.”

-A week earlier Martelly had responded to similar questions by saying that there would come a more propitious time for the armed men to serve their country and advising them to be patient, get out of their uniforms and put down their weapons within a week.
+A week earlier Martelly had responded to similar questions by saying that there would come a more propitious time for the armed men to serve their country; he advised them to be patient, get out of their uniforms and put down their weapons within a week.
 After this “ultimatum” expired, Secretary of State for Public Safety, Reginald Delva, reported that,

 “Following an agreement with the authorities, these citizens will not be forced to vacate the premises, but will not, for now, circulate in military uniform and with weapons.”
 (AHP Mar 16, 2012).